Jamia Tawakkulia Renga Madrasah

 Jamia Tawakkulia Renga (الجامعة التوکلية رنغا), or simply Renga Madrasah (রেঙ্গা মাদ্রাসা), is a madrasah located in the village of Renga, near Mogla Bazar, in South Surma Upazila, about 13 km south of Sylhet, Bangladesh, along the Sylhet to Moulvibazar Highway.

-It was founded in 1919 by Maulana Arkan Ali; later run by his son Khalifa Madani Shaikhut Tafsir Hazrat Maulana Bodrul Alom Sheikh e Renga.
-The rector is Maulana Shamsul Islam Khalil Ibn Sheikh e Renga.
-The present principal is Maulana Muhiul Islam Burhan Ibn Sheikh e Renga.
+History

+The madrasa was founded in 1919 by Maulana Shah Arkan Ali.
+It then came under the leadership of his son, Maulana Badrul Alam Shaykh-e-Renga, who was a mufassir and khalifa of Hussain Ahmad Madani, with Maulana Sikandar Ali serving as vice-principal.
+Allama Qamaruddin was appointed as the madrasa's first Shaykhul Hadith and he served for two years.
+The second Shaykhul Hadith was Allama Shihabuddin, a khalifa of Abdul Karim Kouria, who served for 47 years.
+The third principal of the madrasa was Maulana Shamsul Islam Khalil ibn Shaykh-e-Renga who served from 1977 to 2012.
+He was succeeded by his brother, Maulana Muhiul Islam Burhan ibn Shaykh-e-Renga, who is the current principal.

 Education levels

 The Jamia offers primary, secondary, higher secondary, undergraduate, and postgraduate Islamic education.

 Students and staff

-As of 2015, there are 42 staff (academic and administrative combined) and enrollment is roughly 1350.
+As of 2015, there are 42 staff (academic and administrative combined) and enrollment is roughly 1,350.